How to Get Social Security Disability Insurance (SSDI)

 The application and approval process for Social Security disability benefits is complex and very time-intensive.
 To be successful, you must compile all medical documentation related to your medical condition or disability and often extensive knowledge of the Social Security bureaucracy is required.
 It is very difficult to fulfill the requirements for Social Security disability benefits without making mistakes in the application process.
 In fact, nearly two-thirds of Social Security disability claims are denied on the first try.

-If your claim has already been denied, a Social Security disability lawyer can help you finally get the disability benefits you deserve.
+If your claim has already been denied, a Social Security disability lawyer may help you finally get the disability benefits you deserve.
 If you have been denied, do not lose hope.
 With help from a Social Security disability specialist including non-attorneys and attorneys, who knows how the system works in your area, you can appeal the decision and even get it overturned.
 If your Social Security disability attorney helps you overturn a denial, you may even be entitled to past-due benefits.

 The application process for Social Security disability benefits is designed to make it difficult for individuals to defraud the government and claim benefits they do not deserve.
 While fraud prevention is an important goal, the system is so strict that often legitimate Social Security disability claims are denied because applicants do not provide sufficient documentation.